elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> :exactly_ten
 {% endhighlight %}

+There are two important differences between Elixir's `cond` and Erlang's `if`:

+1) `cond` allows any expression on the left side while Erlang allow only the subset valid in guard clauses;

+2) `cond` uses Elixir's concepts of truthy and falsy values (everything is truthy except `nil` and `false`), Erlang's `if` expects strictly a boolean;

 Elixir also provides a `if` function that resembles more imperative languages and is useful when you need to check if one clause is true or false:

 {% highlight ruby %}